The conference is dead! Long live the conference!

-Have a plan A and a plan B. Time was spent before the conference setting out who would do what job, when.
+Have a plan A and a plan B. Time was spent before the conference setting out who would do what job and when.
 We had a plan B for every situation.
-A WhatsApp group was running in the background for the organises to talk and respond on the fly.
+A WhatsApp group was running in the background for the organisers to talk and respond on the fly.
 This helped as the host’s WiFi crashed midway through a talk.

 Lesson ten: Having a backup plan sets your mind at ease and makes for a seamless experience.

 The way you behave is a good reflection of your most engaged students.

 - If you are reading Facebook during a talk, so will your students

 - If you have a back channel WhatsApp group talking about the presentation, then so do the students

 - If you can’t read the slides of the presentation because there is too much text, then the students can not read your text-heavy slide either.